 Since our founding in 1957, PDF has supported $105 million in research with the goals of solving, treating and ending Parkinson's disease.

 We fund research in four distinct ways.
 One of these is through Research Centers at major universities.
-Another is encouraging promising early-career investigators to devote their talents to the study of Parkinson's through mentored fellowships, training opportunities and career development grants.
-A third is funding talented independent investigators through our International Research Grants Program.
-And through the fourth, PDF is collaborating with other organizations on innovative joint projects.
+Another is encouraging promising early-career investigators to devote their talents to the study of Parkinson's through mentored fellowships, training and career development opportunities.
+A third is funding independent investigators through our International Research Grants Program.
+And through the fourth, PDF is collaborating with other organizations on innovative projects.